-2. Vaccine efficacy, boosters and third doses:
+3. Vaccine efficacy, boosters and third doses:

-All people in the US ages 18+ are all recommended to get boosters, given concerns around the rapid spread of the Omicron variant.
-People eligible include those ages 18+ who got their second Pfizer or Moderna dose 6 or more months ago, or got their J&J dose 2 or more months ago.
+- Boosters for people ages 16 and 17 are now available following FDA authorization on December 9. - All people in the US ages 16+ are all recommended to get boosters, given concerns around rapid winter spread of the Delta and Omicron variants.
+People eligible include those ages 16+ who got their second Pfizer or Moderna dose 6 or more months ago, or got their J&J dose 2 or more months ago.
 Boosters provide additional protection against waning immunity, particularly against the newer variants.
-People may choose which vaccine they receive as a booster dose using the "mix and match" approach.
-Get a free booster at local pharmacies, medical providers, MyTurn.ca.gov, or county sites.

-- The Pfizer vaccine for kids ages 5-11 is recommended and available.
-35% of kids ages 5-11 have received their first dose in Alameda County and 32% in Contra Costa County as of December 1.
+People ages 18+ may choose which vaccine they receive as a booster dose using the "mix and match" approach.
+Get a free booster at local pharmacies, medical providers, MyTurn.ca.gov, or county sites. - The Pfizer vaccine for kids ages 5-11 is recommended and available.
+43% of kids ages 5-11 have received their first dose in Alameda County and 39% in Contra Costa County as of December 15.
 Please check MyTurn.ca.gov, pharmacies, pediatrician offices and community health centers for appointments, as well as community and school pop-ups.
-Not all locations offer the lower-dose Pfizer pediatric vaccinations. - Boosters for people with immunocompromising conditions 6 months after their Moderna and Pfizer third doses are now recommended.
-Please see the excellent tip sheet below created by Dr. Sunny Lai at Alameda Health System's Adult Immunology Clinic. - Vaccines remain highly effective against severe COVID-19 and death and are expected to retain some efficacy against Omicron.
-Our priorities remain vaccinating people not yet vaccinated.
-Boosters provide important additional protection, especially for older people and people at higher risk, as well as added protection against mild-moderate infections from the delta and omicron variants. - Alameda and Contra Costa Counties have fully vaccinated 73% and 75% of all residents, respectively.
-Let's get to 80% or higher!
+Not all locations offer the lower-dose Pfizer pediatric vaccinations.

+- Boosters for people with immunocompromising conditions 6 months after their Moderna and Pfizer third doses are now recommended. - Vaccines remain highly effective against severe COVID-19 and death and are expected to retain some efficacy against Omicron.
+Our priorities remain vaccinating people not yet vaccinated while getting boosters out to more people. - Alameda and Contra Costa Counties have fully vaccinated 76% and 77% of all residents, respectively.
+Let's get to 90% or higher!